sfellini/Tree_alpha90_HW05/README.md

 # Tree_alpha90_HW05
-Concentration and velocity fields in a street canyon (H/W=0.5) with tree planting and perpendicalar wind
+Concentration field in a street canyon (H/W=0.5) with tree planting and perpendicalar wind.
+The characterization of the boundary layer above roofs is also provided.